 What is ARMY ROTC?

 Army ROTC is an elective that you take along with your required college classes that teaches you the skills needed for a successful career.
 You’ll combine classroom time with hands-on-experiences and learn leadership and management skills.
 It prepares you with the tools, training and experiences that will help you succeed in any competitive environment.
-Because it's an elective, you can try it out for the freshman and sophomore years without incurring any obligation to serve in the military.
+Because it's an elective, you can try it out during your freshman and sophomore years without incurring any obligation to serve in the military.
 If you decide you are up to the challenge of leading in the world's best armed forces, you continue on to the advanced courses of Army ROTC while completing your degree.
-You will have a normal college student experience like everyone else on campus, but at graduation you are commissioned as an Second Lieutenant to serve on active duty or with the Army Reserves or National Guard.
+You will have a normal college student experience like everyone else on campus, but at graduation you are commissioned as a Second Lieutenant to serve on active duty or with the Army Reserves or National Guard.

 Take Army ROTC for a semester, 1 year, 2 years, or all 4 years